Updated: June 23, 2023

 Step 4: Applying for a residence permit in Portugal

-If your visa application is approved, the Portuguese Consulate will deliver the D7 Visa.
-This temporary visa allows you two entries into Portugal, as well as the ability to reside there for up to four months.
-During this four-month period, you must enter Portugal and apply for a Portugal residence permit, which will require the following documents.
+The Portuguese Consulate will deliver the D7 Visa if your visa application is approved.
+This temporary visa allows you two entries into Portugal and the ability to reside there for up to four months.
+During these four months, you must enter Portugal and begin applying for a temporary residence permit, which will require the following documents.
 Create a checklist to ensure that you have all the documents you need.

-- The same proof of accommodation submitted to the Portuguese Consulate
+- The same proof of accommodation as submitted to the Portuguese Consulate.

-- The same proof of sufficient finances submitted to the Portuguese Consulate
+- The same proof of sufficient finances as submitted to the Portuguese Consulate.

-After five years of holding temporary residence, you can then exchange this temporary permit for a Portugal permanent residence permit and apply for Portuguese citizenship.
-Again, there is a list of requirements under Portuguese nationality law that you will need to meet to become a Portuguese citizen.
-For example, you must pass a basic Portuguese language test and hold a clean criminal record, alongside having a valid residency visa or permit for your time in Portugal.
+After five years of holding temporary residence, you can then exchange this temporary permit for permanent residency in Portugal and apply for Portuguese citizenship.
+Again, there is a list of requirements under Portuguese nationality law that you will need to meet to acquire Portuguese citizenship.
+For example, you must pass a basic Portuguese language test, hold a clean criminal record, and have a valid residency visa or permit for your time in Portugal.

-You will be happy to learn that the cost of the D7 Visa is relatively low when compared to other visa programs, such as the Portugal Golden Visa, which requires a substantial investment in the country.
+You will be happy to learn that the cost of the D7 Visa is relatively low when compared to other visa programs, such as the Portugal Golden Visa.
+The Portugal Golden Visa program requires a substantial investment in the country.
 You can expect to pay around €90 for your D7 Visa application and around €160 for your residence permit.

 It is important to remember that these fees are subject to change at any time by the responsible Portuguese authorities.
 What is more, while these are the only fees for the application, there are other costs that you will incur during your immigration process, such as accommodation fees, relocation fees, airline tickets, and health insurance.